Jammu Siltavuori: Investigation and arrest

+Legal proceedings and imprisonment

-For the two murders in 1989, Veikko Siltavuori was sentenced to 15 years in prison with the possibility of parole after 10 years, because a mental health examination legally found him to be partially insane.
+For the two murders in 1989, Siltavuori was sentenced to 15 years in prison with the possibility of parole after 10 years, because a mental health examination legally found him to be partially insane.
 If that had not been the case, Siltavuori would have been again sentenced to life imprisonment.

 After 10 years elapsed, his first and second parole hearings in a Prison Court were unsuccessful.
 After he served one more year in jail, the Prison Court released him on strictly supervised parole on 31 January 2000, on his third parole hearing.
 However, he was immediately involuntary committed to the Niuvanniemi mental hospital in Kuopio for criminal-psychiatric reasons.
 The involuntary commitment was reaffirmed in 2007 by the administrative court of Kuopio, on the basis that if he was released, he would be a serious security risk.

+While Siltavuori was on remand in Vaasa Prison in August 1989, one of his fellow prisoners hit him on the head with a heavy stool, causing Siltavuori to lose consciousness and suffer a profusely bleeding wound to the head.
+The attacker was sentenced to three months in prison in addition to his previous sentence and to pay Siltavuori 750 marks in compensation for pain and suffering.
+Siltavuori's lawsuit for attempted murder was dismissed.
+During his imprisonment, Siltavuori participated in therapy for sex offenders.

 Death

-While imprisoned, Siltavuori was attacked by another inmate, which caused Siltavuori to spend his final years in a wheelchair.
+While imprisoned, Siltavuori was attacked for the second time by another inmate, which caused Siltavuori to spend his final years in a wheelchair.
 He died in March 2012 at the age of 85 in Kuopio.